chartjs/chartjs-plugin-annotation/docs/guide/index.md

 :::danger

 This plugin needs to be registered.
-It does not function as inline plugin.
+It does not function as inline plugin (see below).

 :::